juniorsundarCasual/TGT/vault/volume-3.chapter-181.md

 "Why should you feel so apprehensive?"
 Al challenged.
 "Is it about the stigma?"

 "Obviously!
-Like I said before, when I was still a budding mage, I grew attracted to a fellow Sect member.
+Like I said before when I was still a budding mage, I grew attracted to a fellow Sect member.
 He was a kind-hearted lad who wouldn't think twice before helping others.
 Although he didn't make much headway in his cultivation, he was always willing to guide and trade pointers," Marek started with a nostalgic glaze in his eyes.

 "Over time, my affection for him kept growing and growing.
 It reached a point where I couldn't contain it within myself.
 And so, I took a leap of fate and confessed.
 I thought he was... like me.
 The nature of our interactions made it appear as such.
 But he-" Marek flinched as he recollected the moment.
 "He put me out to dry.
 Let's say his rejection wasn't as dignified as yours.
 Ultimately, he let it slip and then everybody in the Sect knew - of the deviant named Marek Glista.
 I realised then that this world had no place for people such as myself.
 Thankfully I wasn't weakhearted.
-I could bear with the jeers and deriding comments.
+I could bear the jeers and deriding comments.
 I worked my ass that day forth.
-And now, none who looked down on my remain alive.
-They either succumbed to the tests of time, or to my blades."
+And now, none who looked down on me remain alive.
+They either succumbed to the tests of time or my blades."

 "What of that boy who betrayed your trust?"